Job outlook in Germany for 2021

-The job opportunities in Germany in 2020 and beyond will be a mixture of newly generated employment and the need to replace those who leave or move on to other employment due to retirement.
+Before the Coronavirus pandemic, it was predicted that the job opportunities in Germany in 2021 and beyond will be a mixture of newly generated employment and the need to replace those who leave or move on to other employment due to retirement.
 In fact, an aging population is a major reason for the skill shortage in Germany.

-Germany is expected to have a shortage of medical professionals in the coming years.
+It was forecast that Germany will experience a shortage of medical professionals in the coming years.
 Individuals with a foreign degree in medicine can move to the country and get a license to practice medicine here.
 Applicants from both EU and non-Eu countries can obtain a license to practice in Germany.
 But their degree must be equal to the medical qualification in Germany.

 A high number of vacancies are projected for the following fields of engineering.
 There would be strong career opportunities for those with a university degree in any of these engineering areas:

 - Mechanical engineering

 - Electrical engineering

 Job opportunities in MINT – Mathematics, Information technology, Natural sciences, and Technology

 Individuals with degrees in mathematics, information technology, natural sciences, and technology (MINT) will have good job opportunities.